Insert/Import Image in Illustrator

 - Lastly, you will find a JPEG options panel.
 It contains additions details of the image such as Color mode, Resolution and so on.
 Choose appropriately for your needs and click on OK.

-Using the steps explained above, you can easily insert images in your document.
+Using the steps explained above, you can easily insert images into your document.
 You can also try exploring the various options provided in Illustrator to better position or align and give effects to your image.
 You can use these images in a wide range of materials such as posters, brochures, book covers, flyers, website designs, etc. Try creating new designs utilizing images in Illustrator and enhance your creativity.

 This is a guide to Insert Image in Illustrator.
 Here we discuss Steps to Insert Image in Illustrator, trace image, and saving option in illustrator.
 You can also go through our other related articles to learn more –